 The total crime indices in the PMA are above the MSA and the nation.
-The Subject will offer limited access and an intercom (buzzer) system in terms of security features.
+The Subject will offer an intercom (buzzer) and limited access in terms of security amenities.
 Six of the ten comparable properties offer security features.
 Thus, it appears the Subject's security features are market-oriented.